apache/doris/docs/en/docs/admin-manual/config/fe-config.md

 Default：30

 The heartbeat timeout of bdbje between master and follower. the default is 30 seconds, which is same as default value in bdbje.
-If the network is experiencing transient problems, of some unexpected long java GC annoying you,  you can try to increase this value to decrease the chances of false timeouts
+If the network is experiencing transient problems, or some unexpected long java GC annoying you,  you can try to increase this value to decrease the chances of false timeouts

 #### `replica_ack_policy`